 A Weekend Treat

-This breakfast can be enjoyed when you have time to whip it together, which for me is traditionally on a weekend.
+This breakfast can be enjoyed when you have time to whip it up, which for me is traditionally on a weekend.
 To speed it up, use a pancake and waffle mix.
 I like to make my own up in advance.
-For convenience' sake, I have provided the complete "from scratch" recipe, as well as the option of using the baking mix.
+For convenience' sake, I have provided both the complete recipe, as well as the option of using the baking mix.

 - 2 cups flour